triazo/EvoOS/README.md

 # EvoOs
-the Electronic Voice Operated Operating System
+*The Electronic Voice Operated Operating System*

 Our plan...